 Who can comment

-The panel must invite written comment from some people or groups listed in the Act.
-The Fast-track Approvals Act 2024 does not allow panels to give public or limited notification for comments.
-Examples of people and organisations invited to comment include:
+The panel must invite written comment from some people or groups listed in the Fast-track Approvals Act 2024 (the Act).
+The Act does not allow panels to give public or limited notification for comments.
+The people and organisations invited to comment are:

 Opportunity for comment on substantive application – Fast-track Approvals Act 2024 – New Zealand Legislation